Leahkkkkk/GailBot/tests/core/utils/test_log.md

 1. static method is_supported needs to pass self as parameter when it is called in read_file() function **unsolved bug**
 1. change_volume function does not seem to change the volume
-2. stereo_to_mono function does not return a list with two audio segment; with some tracing, the split_to_mono ()  function under the AudioSegment class does not return a list with two audio segments